gabrielcolson/blog/content/post/prisma-graphql-workshop.md

 aka the Prisma Framework.

 Prisma is divided in 3 components:
-* [Lift](https://lift.prisma.io/): a declarative data modeling language and a migration system.
-* [Photon](https://photonjs.prisma.io/): a type-safe and auto-generated
+1. [Photon](https://photonjs.prisma.io/): a type-safe and auto-generated
 database client.
+3. [Lift](https://lift.prisma.io/): a declarative data modeling language and a migration system.
-* [Studio](https://github.com/prisma/studio): an admin UI to support various database workflows.
+3. [Studio](https://github.com/prisma/studio): an admin UI to support various database workflows.

 If you didn't understand everything don't worry: you will before the end